beatass/Wine-analysis/README.md

-# Red wine analysis
+# Wine analysis

-The project concerns the prediction of what makes the red wine taste good using Machine Learning algorithms.
+The project concerns the prediction of what makes the wine taste good using Machine Learning algorithms.

 ## Motivation

-In this study the exploratory analysis (EDA) with visualizations of red wine quality dataset as well as a different ML algorithms, such as Logistic Regression, KNN, Naive Bayes, SVM, Decision Tree and Random Forest have been performed to make a relevant predictions.
+In this study the exploratory analysis (EDA) with visualizations of wine quality dataset as well as a different ML algorithms, such as Logistic Regression, KNN, Naive Bayes, SVM, Decision Tree and Random Forest have been performed to make a relevant predictions.

 #### The project is created with Python libraries: